Indigenous peoples: Human rights violations

+According to Samuel Totten, some governments do not respect the rights of Indigenous peoples.
+In the latter part of the twentieth century the genocide of Indigenous peoples in Australia and Namibia attracted more attention from the international community including scholars and human rights organizations.

-The Bangladeshi Government has stated that there are "no indigenous peoples in Bangladesh".
+The Bangladeshi government has stated that there are "no indigenous peoples in Bangladesh".
 This statement has angered the Indigenous peoples of Chittagong Hill Tracts, Bangladesh, collectively known as the Jumma.
-Experts have protested against this move of the Bangladesh Government and have questioned the Government's definition of the term "indigenous peoples".
-This move by the Bangladesh Government is seen by the Indigenous peoples of Bangladesh as another step by the Government to further erode their already limited rights.
+Experts have protested against this move of the Bangladesh government and have questioned the government's definition of the term "indigenous peoples".
+This move by the Bangladesh government is seen by the Indigenous peoples of Bangladesh as another step by the Government to further erode their already limited rights.

-Hindus and Chams have both experienced religious and ethnic persecution and restrictions on their faith under the current Vietnamese government, with the Vietnamese state confiscating Cham property and forbidding Cham from observing their religious beliefs.
+Hindu Chams and Muslim Chams have both experienced religious and ethnic persecution and restrictions on their faith under the current Vietnamese government, with the Vietnamese state confiscating Cham property and forbidding Cham from observing their religious beliefs.
 Hindu temples were turned into tourist sites against the wishes of the Cham Hindus.
 In 2010 and 2013 several incidents occurred in Thành Tín and Phươc Nhơn villages where Cham were murdered by Vietnamese.
 In 2012, Vietnamese police in Chau Giang village stormed into a Cham Mosque, stole the electric generator, and also raped Cham girls.
-Cham in the Mekong Delta have also been economically marginalised, with ethnic Vietnamese settling on land previously owned by Cham people with state support.
+Cham in the Mekong Delta have also been economically marginalized, with ethnic Vietnamese settling on land previously owned by Cham people with state support.

 The Indonesian government has outright denied the existence of Indigenous peoples within the countries' borders.
 In 2012, Indonesia stated that 'The Government of Indonesia supports the promotion and protection of indigenous people worldwide ...
 Indonesia, however, does not recognize the application of the indigenous peoples concept ... in the country'.
-Along with the brutal treatment of the country's Papuan people (a conservative estimate places the violent deaths at 100,000 people in West New Guinea since Indonesian occupation in 1963, see Papua Conflict) has led to Survival International condemning Indonesia for treating its Indigenous peoples as the worst in the world.
+Along with the brutal treatment of the country's Papuan people (a conservative estimate places the violent deaths at 100,000 people in West New Guinea since Indonesian occupation in 1963, see Papua conflict) has led to Survival International condemning Indonesia for treating its Indigenous peoples as the worst in the world.